 According to my 2015 survey, 74 percent of my readers felt better after taking a vitamin D supplement!
 This isn’t surprising, as vitamin D supplements can improve our mood and help us reduce thyroid antibody levels.

-Both Thyroid Peroxidase and Thyroglobulin antibodies were reduced in a Polish trial of 18 women who were supplementing with vitamin D to reach a target of 60 ng/mL.
+Both Thyroid Peroxidase and Thyroglobulin antibodies were reduced in a Polish trial of 18 women who were supplementing with vitamin D, to reach a target level of 60 ng/mL.
 I’ve personally found that most of my clients who are in remission from Hashimoto’s keep their levels of vitamin D between 60-80 ng/mL.

-Who is at Risk for Deficiency: Anyone who is not a full-time lifeguard in Southern California may be at risk. 🙂 Vitamin D deficiency is rampant, especially in most North Americans, Europeans, and Australians — and affects a large number of people with Hashimoto’s.
+Who is at Risk for Deficiency: Anyone who is not a full-time lifeguard in Southern California may be at risk. 🙂 Vitamin D deficiency is rampant, especially in most North Americans, Europeans, and Australians — and it affects a large number of people with Hashimoto’s.
 A low-fat diet or fat malabsorption increases the risk.

-Recommended Test: I recommend testing for vitamin D deficiency with the Vitamin D 25-Hydroxyvitamin or 25(OH)D test, then retesting within 3 months once you start supplementing to make sure that you are getting enough, but not too much.
+Recommended Test: I recommend testing for vitamin D deficiency with the Vitamin D 25-Hydroxyvitamin or 25(OH)D test, then retesting within 3 months once you start supplementing, to make sure that you are getting enough, but not too much.
 In contrast to most vitamins which are water-soluble and are excreted by the body in excess, vitamin D is fat-soluble and can build up.

 Understanding Your Results: Vitamin D levels should be between 60 and 80 ng/mL for optimal thyroid receptor and immune system function.

 Dose: I generally recommend a dose of 2000-5000 IU for my clients, with a recheck in 3 months.